Here is the detailed look into each step of the process.

 Settlement: Solver-side execution

-Receive Confirmation
+Receive confirmation

 The solver, upon receiving confirmation of the user-side transaction, initiates the corresponding transaction on their end.

-Execute on Destination
+Execute on destination

 This step involves the solver locking funds on the destination chain, earmarked for the user.